-The discount rate used to measure the total pension liability as of the measurement date was 6.97%.
+The discount rate used to measure the total pension liability as of the measurement date was 7.50%.
 The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and the City contributions will be made at rates equal to the employer actuarially determined contribution rate.
-On that basis, the pension plans fiduciary net position was projected to be depleted in 2067 and, as a result, the Municipal Bond Index Rate was used in the determination of the Single Equivalent Interest Rate (SEIR).
-The long-term expected rate of return of 7.50% on plan investments was applied to periods before 2067 and the Municipal Bond Index Rate of 3.30% was applied to periods on and after 2067, resulting in an SEIR of 6.97%.
-There was a change in the Municipal Bond Index Rate from the Prior Measurement Date (3.51%) to the Measurement Date (3.30%), as well as a change in the projected depletion date of the FNP.
-This resulted in a decrease in the SEIR from 7.25% in the prior year to 6.97%.
+On that basis, the pension plans fiduciary net position was not projected to be depleted and, as a result, the Municipal Bond Index Rate was not used in the determination of the Single Equivalent Interest Rate (SEIR).
+Therefore, the long-term expected rate of return of 7.50% is the SEIR for the Measurement Date.
+While there was a change in the Municipal Bond Index Rate from the Prior Measurement Date (3.30%), it did not impact the SEIR because there was no deletion date.